-General Guidelines Regarding Volunteering, Internships, and Unpaid Work Experiences
+General Guidelines Regarding Volunteering, Internships, and Unpaid Work Experiences how they support an individual's goals and plans.

 Volunteering, internships, and unpaid work experience can be part of efforts by an individual with disabilities to develop skills, abilities, and experience that allow them to succeed in paid employment.
 The following are suggested guidelines for service providers in supporting individuals in these types of activities: